-- (i) The examination for two year B.Ed. course shall be held once every year on such dates as may be fixed by the College of Education/University. - (ii) A candidate, who has pursued the prescribed course of studies in the college and has completed all the activities related to field engagement as prescribed for each year shall be eligible to appear in the examination.

-- (iii) The examination at the end of the course shall be both in theory and practical/field engagement.
-A candidate shall be required to pass theory and practical/field work examinations separately. - (iv) To pass in theory, a candidate must obtain 30% marks in each theory paper and 36% in the aggregate of theory papers.
-In practical/field engagement pass percentage shall be 40%. - (v) There shall be separate divisions in theory and practical/field engagement.
+- ➤ The examination for two years B.Ed. course shall be held once every year on such dates as may be fixed by the College of Education/University. - A candidate, who has pursued the prescribed course of studies in the college and has completed all the activities related to field engagement as prescribed for each year shall be eligible to appear in the examination. - ➤ The examination at the end of the course shall be both in theory and practical/field engagement.
+A candidate shall be required to pass theory and practical/field work examinations separately. - To pass in theory, a candidate must obtain 36% marks in each theory paper and 40% in the aggregate of theory papers.
+In practical/field engagement pass percentage shall be 40%. - There shall be separate divisions in theory and practical/field engagement.
 However, no division shall be awarded in the first year.
 Only Pass/Fail shall be given in the first year.
-Divisions shall be awarded on the basis of examinations of both the years. - (vi) Classification of results (Theory as well as Practical/Field engagement) -

-60% and above - First Division

-48% - 59.9% - Second Division

-36% - 47.9% - Third Division (For Theory)

-40% - 47.9% - Third Division (For Practical/Field Engagement)

-- (vii) A candidate shall be promoted to second year only when he/she passes first year. - (viii) In each session, the candidate can appear in improvement/back exam in two papers only. - (ix) A student of B.Ed. course, who has completed all the desired activities/internal tests/ attendance etc. but could not appear in the examination or appeared in the examination but failed in more than one papers, will be allowed to appear in the examination of the next year as an ex-student.
-The internal marks received in previous session shall be carried over. - (x) In case of any obscurity, the general provision of the university shall prevail. - (xi) Mark sheet and Degree shall be awarded as Bachelor of Education.
+Divisions shall be awarded on the basis of examinations of both the years. - Classification of results (Theory as well as Practical/Field engagement) - 60% and above First Division 48% 59.9% Second Division 36% 47.9% Third Division - > CBCS system is followed for examination and grade card will show both the marks as well as the grades. - A candidate shall be promoted to second year only when he/she passes first year. - ➤ In each session, the candidate can appear in improvement/back exam in two papers only. - A student of B.Ed. course, who has completed all the desired activities/internal tests/ attendance etc. but could not appear in the examination or appeared in the examination but failed in more than one papers, will be allowed to appear in the examination of the next year as an ex-student.
+The internal marks received in previous

+- session shall be carried over. (x) In case of any obscurity, the general provision of the university shall prevail. - Mark sheet and Degree shall be awarded as Bachelor of Education.